chiphamleyen/Solution1BE/README.md

-# BE for Chi's solution: Network attack classification
+# BE for Bao's solution: URL classification

 # 2 ways to run the project
 ## Using docker